 There are a lot of things to love about France.
-From the effortless elegance of the fashion and bistro culture, to the many cinematic masterpieces, architectural triumphs, and beautiful destinations, there's a reason we always wish we were in the City of Lights.
-So if you, too, have ever looked in the mirror to practice your best Anna Karina impression, spent some time praising Jean-Luc Godard, or you'd simply rather be on a vacation in France right now, you've come to the right place.
+From the effortless elegance of the fashion and bistro culture to the many cinematic masterpieces, architectural triumphs, and beautiful destinations, there's a reason we always wish we were in the City of Lights.
+So if you, too, have ever looked in the mirror to practice your best Anna Karina impression, pay homage to Jean-Luc Godard, or you'd simply rather be on a vacation in France right now, you've come to the right place.

 We rounded up the best French films to transport you there without leaving your sofa.
 Even if you don't consider yourself a Francophile, the 18 movies below are some of the best films from cinema history, foreign or not, including old classics, modern-day flicks, suspenseful thrillers, stylish indies, quirky dramedies, and more.
 Get a sense of each, and then curate your own watch list.